Biodiversity

 Progress to date

-• The NSW Forestry Corporation carried out surveys in spring 2022, autumn 2023 and spring 2023.
+- The NSW Forestry Corporation have carried out four seasons of surveys in spring 2022, autumn 2023, spring 2023 and autumn 2024.

-• Camera and acoustic data collected have been shared with the NSW Department of Primary Industries Forest Science Unit and species have been identified for spring 2022 and autumn 2023 surveys.
+- Camera and acoustic data collected have been shared with the NSW Department of Primary Industries Forest Science Unit and species have been identified for spring 2022 and autumn 2023 surveys.

-• Call recognisers have also been developed for 13 target species, including the glossy black cockatoo and selected priority nocturnal species, including owls, gliders and the grey headed flying fox.
+- Call recognisers have also been developed for 13 target species, including the glossy black cockatoo and selected priority nocturnal species, including owls, gliders and the grey headed flying fox.

 Next steps and timing